2022-23 Catalog

 BSTA 001 Population Health Data Science I 3 Credits

 Students will learn the fundamentals of probability theory, univariate statistics, statistical computing/programming/visualization, and machine learning.
 A mix of traditional and experiential learning will focus on how to build an analysis pipeline to answer pressing questions in population health.
 In-class examples and projects will use real data sets.
 Students will propose a small data-driven project focused in population health, and use their newly-acquired data science skills to collect, analyze, and present their work.
-May be taken in conjunction with BSTA 002.
+Must be taken in conjunction with BSTA 002.

 BSTA 005 Statistical Literacy in Health 3 Credits